SterlingKal/Sterling-K-BSE-Repository/index.md

-Let's be honest, who actually likes cleaning?
+As the above quote from Marcus Buckingham inquires, who actually likes cleaning?
 With my floor cleaning robot, you'll never have to clean the house again...at least not the floors!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|